Vgaurav01/chatbot-task/README.md

 # chatbot-task

 Your assignment is to create a simple Python function.
-We've designed this task to be achievable within 1-2 hours.
+While we designed this task to be achievable within 1-2 hours, remember everyone progresses at their own pace.
+So take the time you need and don't hesitate to reach out if you have any questions or need guidance.
+We're here to help!

 ## Task Description
 You are to implement a function that accepts a single text string as input and returns another text string as output: